Pearson-Higher-Ed/design/c/time-picker/v1.0.0-beta.4/index.md

       **The dropdown closes when:**

       - The user makes a selection from the dropdown
-      - The user begins to manually type in a numeric time in the field
+      - The user begins to manually type in the field
       - Focus is lost from field or dropdown

       If the user closes the dropdown without making a selection, it reverts back to Default State.